 Due to the coronavirus pandemic, many individuals and families continue to face financial difficulties.
 The economy is yet to recover from the blows it suffered in the past year.
-Most people are out of a job, so they turn to personal loans to support themselves and their families.
+Most people are out of a job and turn to personal loans to support themselves and their families.

 Sadly, personal loan scams appear to be prevalent even during these times of hardship.
-As people grow more desperate, they fail to take precautionary measures in protecting themselves before applying for loans.
+As people grow more desperate, they fail to take precautionary measures to protect themselves before applying for loans.
 As a result, they fall victim to loan scams.

 So, to help prevent others from becoming prey to creditors who exploit those in need, here are a few warning signs you have to remember when applying for a personal loan.

 1. No Proof of State Registration

 Every loaning company must be registered in the state they are operating in.
 Do not apply for loans in agencies that cannot show proof of state registration.
 At the same time, be wary of finance companies operating within a particular state despite being registered to another.
 Laws differ in every state.
 Thus, it’s best to stick to creditors registered in your state.

 People apply for loans for various reasons.
 Some use it for emergency purposes, while some use it for big-ticket purchases that they need.
 Nonetheless, the goal of a loan is to provide financial assistance by issuing a large sum of money to be paid off within a reasonable timeframe.